-The Harvard Kennedy School’s Ash Center for Democratic Governance and Innovation is collaborating with Bennett Midland, Zencity and cities and counties across the United States to understand residents’ attitudes and sentiment towards the COVID-19 vaccines.
-Supported by The Robert Wood Johnson Foundation (RWJF), the project seeks to understand and minimize hesitancy around the COVID-19 vaccine, promote an informed conversation, and enhance satisfaction with city and county vaccine rollout among their communities.
+The Harvard Kennedy School’s Ash Center for Democratic Governance and Innovation, in collaboration with Bennett Midland, Zencity, and various cities and counties across the United States, is spearheading this vital project.
+Supported by The Robert Wood Johnson Foundation (RWJF), the initiative seeks to understand and minimize hesitancy around the COVID-19 vaccine, promote informed conversations, and enhance satisfaction with city and county vaccine rollout efforts among diverse communities.

 To download the full report of the project findings, discussed in the event,